 Dental disease is one of the most common ailments in pets due to a combination of dietary and genetic factors.
-Regular dental exams, scaling and polishing of teeth ought to be a routine part of keeping the mouth of your pet pain-free, healthy, preventing periodontal disease, and unnecessary tooth loss.
+We provide pet dental care examinations and treatments.
+Things such as scaling and polishing of teeth ought to be a routine part of keeping the mouth of your pet pain-free, healthy, preventing periodontal disease, and unnecessary tooth loss.

 If you have ever had a dental problem yourself, you will be aware it can be excruciating.
 Unfortunately, pets cannot vocalise the pain caused by dental issues.
 Gingivitis is the first step on the road to periodontal disease, which is painful and ultimately irreversible if left too long.
-Infections associated with dental disease can gradually cause damage to the vital organs in the body of your pet through bacteraemia.
+Infections associated with dental disease can gradually cause damage to the vital organs in your pet's body through bacteraemia.

 Pet Dental Care:

 Many pet owners report that their pet appears significantly happier after dental work has been done, reflecting the underlying pain resolving.

 Dogs and cats can be very good at hiding signs of oral pain and dental disease.
 Some animals with severe dental disease, including root exposure, severe gingivitis (inflammation of the gums), and tooth root infections, will continue to eat, showing only subtle signs that something is wrong.
 This often leads to an animal requiring multiple extractions of teeth, we can combat this by providing daily tooth brushing

 What are the signs of dental disease in pets?

 - Visible tartar build-up on teeth

 - Red or inflamed gums (gingivitis)

 - Slowness or reluctance to eat